vaidis/OpenBSD-Port-Opener/README.md

 3. The **User** makes a RDP connection to the internal server
 3. The Firewall closes SSH connection automatically.

-**It's not ready for production, don't use it if you don't know exactly what you are doing**
+**This setup it's not ready for production.
+The way it uses the OpenBSD is by far a non typical way, and you must not use it if you don't know exactly what you are doing**

 ## Addressing Scheme Example